 Consists of individual tutorial study selected by the faculty.
 Because topics usually change from year to year, this course may be repeated for credit.
-[BTRY 717 Linear and Generalized Linear Models (also STBTRY 717) Spring 3 credits S-II grades optional Spring.
+[BTRY 717 Linear and Generalized Linear Models (also STBTRY 717) Spring.
 3 credits.
 S-U grades optional.
-Prerequisites: BTRY 409, BTRY 417, and 602 or equivalents.
+Prerequisites: BTRY 409, BTRY 417 and 602 or equivalents.
 Offered alternate years.
-Not offered 2000-2001.
+Next offered spring 2001.
 Statistical modeling and inference using linear models and generalized linear models.
 Estimation by least squares, maximum likelihood, quasi-likelihood and generalized estimating equations.
-The use of link functions and generalized linear models to accommodate nonlinear models and non-normally distributed data.
+The use of link functions and generalized linear models to accommodate nonlinear models and nonnormally distributed data.
 The use of random effects to accommodate correlation structures in both linear mixed models and generalized linear mixed models and to model longitudinal data.
 Some use of software packages and illustrative examples.]
-BTRY 795 Statistical Consulting (also STBTRY 795) Spring.
+BTRY 795 Statistical Consulting (also STBTRY 795) Fall and spring.
 2 credits.
+S-U grades Fall and spring.
+2 credits.
 S-U grades only.
 Limited to graduate students.
-Prerequisite or corequisite: BTRY 602 and BTRY 409 or equivalent.
 Participation in the Department of Biometrics consulting service: faculty supervised statistical consulting with researchers from other disciplines.
 Discussion sessions for joint consideration of selected consultations encountered by the services during previous weeks.
 Since consultations usually change from semester to semester, the course may be repeated for credit.
 BTRY 798 Graduate Supervised Teaching (also STBTRY 798) Fall and spring.
 2-4 credits.
 S-U only.
-Permission of instructor and chair of special committee plus at least 2 advanced courses in statistics and biometry.
+Permission of instructor and chair of special committee plus at least two advanced courses in statistics and biometry.
 Students assist in teaching a course appropriate to their previous training.
 Students will meet with a discussion section, prepare course materials, and assist in grading.
 Credit hours will be determined in consultation with the instructor, depending on the level of teaching and the quality of work expected.
-BTRY 800 Master's-Level Thesis Research Fall or spring.
-Credit TBA.
+BTRY 800 Master's Level Thesis Research Fall or spring.
+Credit to be arranged.
 S-U grades only.
 Limited to candidates for graduate degrees.
 Prerequisite: permission of the graduate field member concerned.
 Research at the M.S. level.

-BTRY 900 Graduate-Level Dissertation Research Fall or spring.
-Credit TBA.
+BTRY 900 Graduate Level Dissertation Research Fall or spring.
+Credit to be arranged.
 S-U grades only.
 Limited to candidates for graduate degrees.
 Prerequisite: permission of the graduate field member concerned.
 Research at the Ph.D. level.

-BTRY 901 Doctoral-Level Dissertation Research Fall or spring.
-Credit TBA.
+BTRY 901 Doctoral Level Dissertation Research Fall or spring.
+Credit to be arranged.
 S-U grades only.